-There is a massive contractor budget shock looming for those who freelance in the UK.
+There was a massive contractor budget shock for those who freelance in the UK.

-Chancellor Philip Hammond has an effective contractor pay cut in his Budget which is to be delivered on November 22nd.
+Chancellor Philip Hammond has an effective contractor pay cut in his Budget which he delivered on October 29th.

-Hammond, and Prime Minister Theresa May want to right what the see as a terrible wrong.
+Hammond, and Prime Minister Theresa May want to right what they see as a terrible wrong.